tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 ![Mélange Framework](images/melange-diagram.png)
 *The Mélange Framework*

-Building on this analysis, we introduce **Mélange**, a GPU allocation framework that dervices the minimal-cost GPU allocation for a given LLM service.
+Building on this analysis, we introduce **Mélange**, a GPU allocation framework that derives the minimal-cost GPU allocation for a given LLM service.

 In Mélange, each GPU type (1a) passes through a one-time offline profiling step (2) to measure GPU performance across request sizes and rates.
 Then, given the profiling results and an LLM service definition (1b), Mélange’s objective is to choose a GPU allocation for the service workload that minimizes cost.
 To do so, we frame the allocation task as a cost-aware bin packing problem, where bins are GPUs and items are slices of the workload.
 We formulate the problem as an integer linear program (ILP) and efficiently solve with an off-the-shelf solver (3).
 Upon solution, Mélange produces the GPU allocation that can serve the LLM service at minimal cost while adhering to the service SLO (4).